pixos/palmtrie/README.md

 purposes only.
 Commercial use is strictly prohibited.
 For all other uses, contact the author(s).

+## Prerequisite & tested platforms

+The following tools are required to compile this software from a distribution package.

+* C compiler (tested on gcc 5.4.0)
+* make (tested on GNU Make 4.1)

+If you build this software from the repository, the following tools are also required.

+* automake (tested on GNU automake 1.15)
+* autoconf (tested on GNU Autoconf 2.69)

+This software is tested on the following platforms.

+* Ubuntu 16.04.7 / Intel(R) Core(TM) i7-6700K
+* macOS Mojave (10.14.6) / Intel(R) Core(TM) i9 2.9 GHz

 ## Getting started

 This software uses automake/autoconf.
 Run `./autogen.sh` to generate a `configure` script.
 After generating the `configure` script or if you unarchive a source code archive with the `configure` script, run `./configure` and `make` to compile the software.

+### Programs and library

+The `make` command produces  the following test programs and a Palmtrie library (see APIs section below for the library interfaces).

+* palmtrie_test_basic: Basic tests
+* palmtrie_test_acl: Additional tests
+* palmtrie_eval_lpm: Performance evaluation for longest prefix matching
+* palmtrie_eval_acl: Performance evaluation for access control lists (ACLs)
+* libpalmtrie.la

 ### Basic tests and microbenchmarking